 Management closely monitors our loans which require evaluation for loan loss reserves based on specific identification metrics which are classified into three categories: Doubtful, Substandard and Other Assets Especially Mentioned ("OAEM") (together "Specific Identification Loans").
 Loans classified as Doubtful are generally loans which are not complying with their contractual terms, the collection of the balance of the principal is considered impaired and on which the fair value of the collateral is less than the remaining unamortized principal balance.
 These loans are typically placed on non-accrual status and are generally in the foreclosure process.
 Loans classified as Substandard are generally those loans that are either not complying or had previously not complied with their contractual terms and have other credit weaknesses which may make payment default or principal exposure likely but not yet certain.
 Loans classified as OAEM are generally loans for which the credit quality of the borrowers has temporarily deteriorated.
-Typically the borrowers are current on their payments; however, they may be delinquent on their property taxes, insurance, or franchise fees.
+Typically the borrowers are current on their payments; however, they may be delinquent on their property taxes, insurance, or franchise fees or may be under agreements which provide for interest only payments during a short period of time.